The Skilled Trades Are a Step Up

 Nhu Nguyen, the first woman certified as a classic Porsche technician in North America, agreed, “Our perceptions are based on our realities.
 If you’ve never met a successful auto mechanic, you might keep thinking it’s a dirty, smelly job for stupid people because you haven’t had any experiences to show you differently.
 What you’ve been told and what you’ve seen is what you believe.
-I think the way to change the perception of the skilled trades is to just to create more exposure.
+I think the way to change the perception of the skilled trades is just to create more exposure.
 Show people otherwise.”

 THE TRADES GO DIGITAL

-While Mike Rowe may have brought “Dirty Jobs” into a more cultural mainstream through television, professionals like Stumpenhorst, Nguyen, the Perkins Brothers and so many more are showing a new generation the beauty of the trades.
+While Mike Rowe may have brought Dirty Jobs into a more cultural mainstream through television, professionals like Stumpenhorst, Nguyen, the Perkins Brothers, and so many more are showing a new generation the beauty of skilled trades.

-“I think auto parts can be kind of beautiful, so I just started documenting what I was doing,” said Nguyen of her Instagram account, “Then like ‘Dear Abbey’ or something, I started getting questions about the trades and being told I was inspiring other women to pursue something less traditional because I’m showing them this can be really rewarding.”
+“I think auto parts can be kind of beautiful, so I just started documenting what I was doing,” said Nguyen on her Instagram account, “Then like ‘Dear Abbey’ or something, I started getting questions about the trades and being told I was inspiring other women to pursue something less traditional because I’m showing them this can be really rewarding.”

-“They’re sitting at their desk, watching my videos, thinking ‘I wish I could do that.
+“They’re sitting at their desk, watching my videos, thinking, ‘I wish I could do that.
 It looks awesome.’
 I think that’s pretty crazy because that never would have been the case back in the day.
 They would have driven through a construction site and thought, ‘Man, must suck to be there.’
 And I think that has changed because people are able to showcase really how great it can be,” said Stumpenhorst.

-“There’s really a lot of cool content focused around trades people and the work they do.
+“There’s really a lot of cool content focused around tradespeople and the work they do.
 I feel like social media is allowing outsiders to see the art behind the work versus just some grunts that didn’t graduate high school who HAD to put a tool belt on.
 People have really been able to showcase the real passion behind their trade,” continued Stumpenhorst.

 ALL WORK, ALL PLAY

-Skiing, playing soccer, yoga, hiking, backpacking, mountain biking -- Neet does it all, “all the typical Colorado stuff?
+Skiing, playing soccer, yoga, hiking, backpacking, mountain biking — Neet does it all.
+“All the typical Colorado stuff?
 This career has absolutely afforded me the ability to do all those things.
 No question about it,” affirmed Neet.
 It’s a topic he lights up talking about.

 “I'm an electrician.
 It’s the best job I could have ever asked for.
 Ever,” said Neet.
 His happiness from his job bleeds into all other areas of his life.
 So does the drive it’s given him.
-He has a dog he loves, his own home, is always learning something new and says he is thriving.
+He has a dog he loves, his own home, is always learning something new, and says he is thriving.
 He’s living his American Dream and doing something that is gratifying every day.

-Neet explains that to him, achieving the American dream and pursuing a life in the trades haven’t been mutually exclusive ideas.
+Neet explains that to him, achieving the American dream and pursuing a life in the skilled trades haven’t been mutually exclusive ideas.
 Want a white picket fence?
 It’s time to step and build it yourself, your own way, on your own terms.
 Want the dream home?
 “You’ll probably know a general contractor who will help you build that too,” he joked.

-“I just remember feeling like: this, THIS is how I will become successful because I busted my tail, I gave somebody a job well done and I made good money from it.
+“I just remember feeling like: this, THIS is how I will become successful because I busted my tail, I gave somebody a job well done, and I made good money from it.
 It was a very rewarding and freeing feeling, knowing that I did everything.
 I determined my success on that job, 100%,” said Kyle.

-“Honestly, most of life and happiness in general is setting a goal and attaining that goal.
+“Honestly, most of life and happiness, in general, is setting a goal and attaining that goal.
 And then what do you do?
 You set another goal and you go after that.
 It's that motivation.
 It's that drive that I think people don't understand that they need that in their lives.
 They're willing to be complacent with what they have.
 And not that you always have to be chasing some dragon, but at the same time it's good to have goals.
 It's good to make shit happen for you,” said Neet

 “I think there was sort of this stigma, especially when I first started that you've just got to be the dude-liest dude in the world to be in trades.
 And I don't think that's necessarily the case anymore,” said Neet.

 “All of it is so rewarding.
 I'm outside all the time.
 I get exercise every day.
-I can bring my dog with me places.
+I can bring my dog with me.
 I'm always somewhere new.
 It's awesome.
 There’s something to be said about everyone getting and throwing in a bunch of work and making a job look picture perfect after,” said Neet.

 That’s the most common thing we hear about life in the trade industry: It’s rewarding.
-It may not always be easy, but it definitely gives you a reason to feel proud, challenged and fulfilled every day.
+It may not always be easy, but it definitely gives you a reason to feel proud, challenged, and fulfilled every day.

 “I think I got that award because I really do love what I do,” said Nguyen.
 “I love the product that I work on, I love what I get to do, I love the people I work with.
 The people I’ve met.
 It’s been an overall amazing experience.”

-“There’s guys out there that are retirement age and they've been doing the same thing.
+“There are guys out there that are at retirement age and they've been doing the same thing.
 Nobody's been there to take pictures.
 They've had no place to show it off.
 They've just collected a paycheck.
 And it's not their fault that that's just the way it was.
 But now, we've all got an opportunity to share, to be applauded, to feel like we're making a difference,” said Stumpenhorst.

-But, it starts with the current community and it starts right now.
+But, it starts with the current community, and it starts right now.

 “You could start today, or you could start six months from now.
 But if you start today, in four years, you're going to be where you wanted to be.
-If you start six months from now, it's going to be four years and six months that you get what you need,” said Neet.
+If you start six months from now, it's going to be four years and six months until you get what you need,” said Neet.